- Discover CSUB

 DISCLOSURE OF PROTECTED HEALTH INFORMATION

-1. You must specifically authorize the Health Center to use or disclose protected information in most non-routine circumstances.
-The Health Center does not sell or otherwise provide protected health information to a business that wants to market its products or services to you.
+1. You must specifically authorize Student Health Services to use or disclose protected information in most non-routine circumstances.
+Student Health Services does not sell or otherwise provide protected health information to a business that wants to market its products or services to you.

 2. With your written permission, a copy of part or all of a medical record may be sent to other physicians, hospitals, attorneys, investigating agencies, or others you designate.
 There may be a charge for such copies.